 A direct relationship between airworthiness and types of operations already exist, for example when certifying for VFR or IFR operations.

-Introducing this additional link provides greater scalability in setting safety objectives and allows to assign the highest safety levels of Category Enhanced to protection of third-parties when flying over congested areas and commercial air transport of passengers.
+Introducing this additional link provides greater scalability in setting safety objectives and allows to assign the highest safety levels of Category Enhanced to the protection of third parties when flying over congested areas and commercial air transport of passengers.

 The operational rules can then be built on demonstrated aircraft safety levels and adapted as necessary to local particularities.
 The Agency engaged with its international partners in order to work together towards achieving common standards.